 - Mint leaves

 - Lemon juice

 🍦 How to make strawberry mint ice cream

 This ice cream has two different components to it:

-- The custard base, which is made up of heavy cream, whole milk, salt, sugar, and eggs
+- The custard base, which is made up of heavy cream, whole milk, salt, sugar, and egg yolks

 - The strawberry mint mixture, which is made up of fresh strawberries, fresh mint, sugar, and lemon juice.